odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

   - Visiting villages in the desert around Bhuj
   - Varied accommodation, from mud huts to a city mansion to palaces
   - Looking for lions in Sasangir
-  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/transfer-from-airport-to-hotel/
-        title: Transfer from airport to hotel
+        title: Transfer from Ahmedabad's airport to your hotel
-        content: ''
+        content: >-
+          Your tour starts on arrival at Ahmedabad airport, where you are met by our representative and transferred to your hotel.
         date: ''
         etd: ''
         duration: ''